Contributed by: Sarah Arizaga

 CUC- Cuban Convertible Peso.
 Cuba’s former second currency, but as of 2021 the CUC was taken out of circulation.

 MLC- Moneda Libremente Convertible (Freely Convertible Money) aka “hard currency”.
-For tourist purposes it usually means EUR & USD, but it could also be any other exchangeable currency.
-If you see an exchange rate for MLC, that’s because it trades like its own currency for locals, via electronic transfers.
+It usually means EUR & USD for tourists, but it could also be any other exchangeable currency.
+If you see an exchange rate for MLC, it trades like its own currency for locals via electronic transfers.

 MLC Card- Any credit/debit card linked to an account backed by hard currency (e.g. EUR, USD, GBP, CAD, etc.).
 All foreign cards are considered MLC cards.

-Official Rate- The exchange rate offered in Cadecas (exchange houses), ATMs, Banks, Hotels, and with state-run entities.
+Official Rate- The exchange rate offered in CADECAs, ATMs, Banks, Hotels, and state-run entities.
 This rate is static and set by the government, not the market.
-CUP is pegged to USD at 24 or 25CUP:1USD.

-Unofficial Rate- The exchange rate you get when you trade with individuals or private businesses, instead of state institutions.
-Also known as black market or ‘por la izquierda’.
-This rate is set by the supply and demand and will fluctuate, and is currently around 100CUP:1USD.
+Informal Rate- The exchange rate you get when you trade with individuals or private businesses instead of state institutions.
+Also known as the black market or the street rate.
+Supply and demand set this rate, and it fluctuates daily.